Alberto Boerger

-Albert Boerger (known as Alberto Boerger in South America) was a German scientist who worked in the field of phytotechnology.
-He was born in Förde (today Grevenbrück) in Westphalia on November 4, 1881.
+Albert Boerger (known as Alberto Boerger in South America; November 4, 1881 – March 28, 1957) was a German scientist who worked in the field of phytotechnology.
 In 1911, the government of Uruguay hired him to breed plants in that country, taking as starting points the experiences of the United States and Germany.
 He arrived in Uruguay in 1912.
 After two years of research in experimental stations at Toledo (Department of Canelones) and Bañados de Medina (Department of Cerro Largo), he was transferred to the experimental station at La Estanzuela (Department of Colonia del Sacramento) with his collaborators, who conducted research for Uruguay and Argentina.
 Boerger's studies in plant breeding — especially wheats — made outstanding contributions to plant science.
-Albert Boerger died in Uruguay on March 28, 1957, and his remains lie in the park bearing his name on the grounds of the current Experimental Station INIA La Estanzuela Alberto Boerger (Estanzuela, Colonia del Sacramento), property of Uruguay's National Agricultural Research Institute (INIA).

 Biography

 Germany

 Albert Boerger was born on November 4, 1881, in the town of Förde, Westphalia, German Empire), son of farmers Teodoro Boerger and Maria Kersling who worked as laborers.
 In 1902, he began his studies in Natural Sciences and General Engineering in Hannover; then he studied agronomy and political economics at the Prussian Royal Academy of Agriculture of Bonn University, where he specialized in phytotechnology.
 He received a PhD from the University of Giessen (Germany).